top of page

 This course is structured to prepare divers for deeper recreational diving up to 100 ft/30 m.
 It teaches divers to navigate underwater and how to help a team member in distress while using efficient diving skills and advanced breathing mixtures, such as triox.

-The Recreational Diver 2 course is usually conducted over 5 days and includes 11 dives and at least 40 hours of instruction, encompassing classroom, land drills, and in-water work.
+The Advance Open Water course is usually conducted over 5 days and includes 11 dives and at least 40 hours of instruction, encompassing classroom, land drills, and in-water work.

 What you will learn: